Orthelious/PDCP_F19/LectureDrafts/IntellectualProperty.md

 * ESG's "UFO" has been sampled for over **500 songs**: [Who Sampled: UFO](https://www.whosampled.com/ESG/?fbclid=IwAR1HTgiLgEaW0D-bfM0tX3c9jv-lcGjisghVXBKbrxxEFIb6yDUQntysiVg)
 * [ESG turned 'accident' into music history · Chicago Tribune](https://www.chicagotribune.com/entertainment/music/ct-ott-esg-interview-0525-story.html)

-# [B.2] IP Protections and Artists Rights
+# 2. IP Protections and Artists Rights

-*Four sections to this topic*
+*Four sections to this chapter*

 1. Patents
 2. Trademarks
 3. Copyrights
-4. The Visual Artists Rights Act
+4. Artists' Rights: The Visual Artists Rights Act

 In B.1 we covered the high level basics of the three primary types of IP protections: Patents, Trademarks, and Copyrights.
 In this lecture we will cover the process of how to obtain each of these protections and delve into what specifically each IP type protects.